shiyis/nlpwme/modules/1a-nn.md

 #### How Are The Above Premises Important to Establishing the Framework of Natural Language Understanding?

 This has to draw the importance researches done in the realm of cognitive linguistics.
-Though importance the framework that has been done in the realm of theoretical linguistics namely the Chomskyan model will not be the major focus here, In lieu, the subject will be mainly focused in CNLP or the connectionist natural language processing research conducted to address the issues will incorporate syntactic information into distributed semantic models.
+This second of discussion will also bring up some importance principles and ideas in the Chomskyan Transformation Grammar Theory we now call it TG for convenience of going into it in more depth.

+In order to capture more complex syntactic structures that lie in a natural language sentence, the researchers of LOTH have put a great deal of effort in developing distributed representational models with endowment of some kind of compositionality abide to the COMP law (the Compositionality of Mental Processes).